ericlenio/escreen/README.md

-clipboard), a bash function to copy files or stdin to your system clipboard, the ability to easily upload files to a remote ssh session (yes sftp can be used, but with expect-ssh you can do it right in the middle of your ssh session), and similarly download files from that ssh session.
+clipboard), a bash function to copy files or stdin to your system clipboard, the ability to easily upload files to a remote ssh session (yes sftp can be used, but with expect-ssh you can do it right in the middle of your ssh session), and similarly download files from a ssh session.

 # Requirements